Time Attendance Timeclock Systems : Glossary

 Also known as 'contact-less'.
 The use of radio frequencies to interrogate the information held on the card or badge allows

 this card technology to avoid physical contact with the card reader.
-However, the technology is much more expensive compared
+However, the technology is very expensive compared

 to magstripe or barcode.